Mister Sinister: Age of Apocalypse

 Realizing his creation has fled, Sinister abandons his labs to quickly recapture Nate before he is discovered and killed, knowing Apocalypse will consider his sudden departure a sign of betrayal regardless.
 Changing his appearance and calling himself simply "Essex," Sinister joins the Outcasts and is present when they are attacked by Apocalypse's assassin Domino.
 When Forge realizes that Essex has a dark plan for Nate, Sinister kills him and reveals himself.
 Sinister explains Nate's origin and purpose to be the destroyer of Apocalypse.
 Nate defeats and dismisses Sinister, choosing to be an individual rather than a weapon.
 He then leaves to face Apocalypse on his own which then leads to Nate Grey being transported into the original timeline of the mainstream Marvel Universe.

-In the Age of Apocalypse 10th anniversary limited series, Sinister collected the seemingly dead Jean Grey after discovering that it was her connection to the Phoenix Force that saved the world from annihilation.
+In the Age of Apocalypse 10th anniversary limited series, Sinister collected the seemingly dead Jean Grey after discovering that her connection to the Phoenix Force saved the world from annihilation.
 When Magneto was credited with saving the planet, Sinister confronted him and revealed the truth.
 With Magneto now the head of the Department of Mutant Affairs, Sinister blackmailed him to keep his X-Men away even though Sinister was wanted for war crimes.